emilyvertosick/Statistics-Course/docs/01-week1.md

 ##  8 Drug A    38  2.08  T4    III          1     0    24
 ##  9 Drug A    57  0.066 T1    III          0     0    24
 ## 10 Drug A    46  0.325 T1    II           0     0    24
-## # ... with 88 more rows
+## # … with 88 more rows
 ```

-Here, we've called this dataset "trial_drug", and you can see that this dataset only includes the patients in the "Drug A" group.
+Here, we've called this dataset **trial_drug**, and you can see that this dataset only includes the patients in the "Drug A" group.

 #### `head` function